jkotrc/BeerGUI/README.md

 # Beer GUI

+## Overview

 This project provides a small useful toolkit for building simple embedded display interfaces.
-It should be quick to adapt to any specific display and build as an arduino library for your sketch.
+The `src` folder can be included through the Arduino IDE for use in your sketch.
+It is expected to work with any display using `Adafruit_GFX`, which BeerGUI depends on.

+To get BeerGUI working on any other display, you must have a rendering class (like `Adafruit_GFX`) for the display.
+Then, a `Renderer<Backend>` class needs to be defined for that rendering class.
+An instance is fed to `WindowManager`

-Features (Most TBA):
+### Basic Features
-- Quick adaptibility to display libraries
+- Usable on a wide class of display hardware
-- basic window manager with cursor and state transitiion on input
+- basic window manager with cursor and 3 input control
-- Reusable, extendable components
+- Reusable, customizable components

+### Planned Featuers
 - Unicode display and fonts

-A component can be made by making a subclass of `Component`.
-You can specify the `handleEvent` function and `draw` using drawing primitives
-- Text
-- Pixel Fill
-- Pixel Set
+- Multiple windows visible on screen
-- Bitmap
+- Overlapping windows
-- Line
+- More general input
-- Anything else?

-The draw functions of components use the `Graphics` API.
-The particular implementation is given by the `Renderer` types, depending on which rendering backend you choose (Adafruit, linux OpenGL, ...).

-Arduino seems to automate all the build configuration, but it would nonetheless be useful to have a solid one for this project eventually.
-This would allow writing embedded code independent of Arduino as well

 ## Setup

-### Arduino (WIP)
+### Arduino

-It should be possible to add a project description file to the `src/` and then import it into Arduino IDE.
+In the Arduino IDE, go to `Sketch > Include Library > Add .ZIP Library` and select the `src/` folder (it doesn't need to be zip archived).
+See `examples/` for example arduino sketches

 ### Linux

-The meat of the project is platform independent and development uses a fake "emulator" to draw the interface in a window and take input from keyboard.
-To build the emulator, run these commands
+BeerGUI can be used as a C++ library.
+An example project `emulator/` simulates a SSD1306 display interface.
+To build the library and emulator, run these commands

 ``` sh
 ./setup-emulator.sh